backstage/backstage/beps/0012-device-auth/README.md

 The following are out of scope for this BEP:

 - Access delegation, using OAuth providers, such as the ability to acquire a Github token when running a template task.
-- Implementation of refresh flow, as we expect future design of the auth signin to make this easier to implement.
+- Implementation of refresh flow, as we expect future design of the auth sign-in to make this easier to implement.
+- A client implementation for CLIs, including a TypeScript API for CLI developers to use.
+This requires support for profiles or similar in the CLI, and is considered a future effort.

 ## Proposal